kaykemendes/angular-micro-frontend/README.md

-## Simple project using Angular, web Components and Micro Front End
+## Simple project using Angular 9, web Components and Micro Front End